-Silva Cunningham, Plate of Meat
+Silva Cunningham, Plates of Meat

 20 year old Silva Cunningham started publishing Plates of Meat a year ago, using fashion and art to express her experience of becoming an adult.